Skip to content

 The most commonly used passwords by people worldwide are still too weak (and obvious) and easy to crack, causing ongoing challenges in web security.

-People can use various steps to protect themselves, like using strong passwords and storing them in password managers.
-And even if you’ve been using the same password(s) for many years, simply changing them with an improved one is an excellent practice.
+People can take various steps to protect themselves, like using strong passwords and storing them in password managers.
+Even if you’ve been using the same password(s) for many years, simply changing them with an improved one is an excellent practice.

 Do you have a unique password for all your accounts/profiles?